LuigiSigillo/Attention2Angio/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/attention2angiogan-synthesizing-fluorescein/fundus-to-angiography-generation-on-fundus)](https://paperswithcode.com/sota/fundus-to-angiography-generation-on-fundus?p=attention2angiogan-synthesizing-fluorescein)

 This code is for our paper "Attention2AngioGAN: Synthesizing Fluorescein Angiography from Retinal Fundus Images using Generative Adversarial Networks" which is part of the supplementary materials for ICPR 2020 conference.
-The paper has since been accpeted to ICPR 2020 and has been preseneted in January 2021.
+The paper has since been accpeted to ICPR 2020 and has been published.

 ![](img1.png)